Is Charizard Good in Yellow Playthrough?

 Tutor Moves

-Charizard Guide
+Charizard Yellow Guide

 Mega Evolution isn't available in Yellow, but Charizard does have a Mega form in Gen 6-7 games (X/Y, ORAS, Sun/Moon).
 Mega Charizard hits 610 BST.